seanelizabethcaron/diskmonitor/README.md

 Detailed multi-host monitoring of large JBOD arrays

-Disk Monitor centralizes the gathering of SMART health data across a cluster of machines with JBOD disk arrays composed of Enterprise SATA drives.
+Disk Monitor centralizes the gathering of SMART health data across a cluster of machines with JBOD disk arrays composed of Enterprise SATA and SAS drives.

 On the client, a UNIX shell script gathers SMART health data from each disk and prepares a properly formatted output file aggregating the health data.
 A lightweight agent written in Go sends the disk